 These volunteers will meet in the Foyer outside of the Grand Ballroom in the Lory Student Center and must be available from 10:30 a.m. to roughly 12:30 p.m.

-Tear Down Monitor volunteers are responsible for making sure everything is picked up and put in the proper trash or recycling bins from the exhibit hall, the pizza party and the registration booth.
+Tear Down Monitor volunteers are responsible for making sure everything is picked up and put in the proper trash or recycling bins from the exhibit hall, and the registration booth.
 They are also responsible for making sure everything that belongs to the science fair gets back to the CSEF office in the Natural & Environmental Sciences Building.
 Specific instructions include:

 - Make sure tear down of projects goes smoothly and that all trash and lost items get picked up and deposited in the proper area.

 - Make sure the registration booth is cleaned up and closed before leaving.